WRITING

 In Modernity Versus Postmodernity (1981, p10), Habermas locates the move by the avante- garde towards anti-aesthetics, in the period that pursued the destruction of beauty in art.
 Stating, ‘Nothing remains from a desublimated meaning or a destructured form; an emancipatory effect does not follow.’, he predicts the common experience of the often-alienating aspects of contemporary art.

-There will always be a critical voice aiming to destroy what is, to create the new, regardless of its qualities.
-Some periods in art are more brutal than others.
-This feels a particularly harsh and devastating phase, but it is not new.
-Naturally, there is a place in art for exploratory and experimental work that disrupts and challenges, this is important in order to move forward, but a positive take on this is avoided by an self-focused culture whose modus operandi is commerce-or-fashion-led exclusivity, repelling commonly-held standards of beauty and skill.
+This feels like a particularly harsh and devastating phase, but it is not new.
+There is a place in art for exploratory and experimental work that disrupts and challenges, this is important in order to move forward, but a positive take on this is avoided by an self-focused culture whose modus operandi is commerce-or-fashion-led exclusivity, repelling commonly-held standards of beauty and skill.
 Artists and galleries have a responsibility in these situations to ensure accessibility and a fulfilling experience for the viewer.
 This is often lacking.

 Cultural spaces must provide opportunities where, ‘...the urgency and complexity of our times may be contemplated and addressed.
 Here our desire for understanding...connection and beauty may be fed, even in the midst of horror.
 It is impossible to...assume...culture is a common good: it must be constantly argued.’
 (Croggan, 2016)